Telehealth applications and platforms are reshaping the entire US healthcare ecosystem

 The security and reliability of these platforms are of central importance.
 The software must be architected such that the system can guarantee that patient data will be available 24/7 without the risk of being compromised.

-There are standards and certifications like HIPAA or HITRUST that guide software development teams on how to develop and maintain software platforms that manage sensitive patient information.
+There are standards and certifications like HIPAA or HITRUST that guide healthcare software development teams on how to develop and maintain software platforms that manage sensitive patient information.
 These standards usually refer to a set of conditions that have to be met by software platforms, business operations, and physical infrastructure.

 Historically health organizations managed their physical servers, placing them in private, secure locations.
 More recently, the proliferation of cloud-based hosting has meant that organizations’ infrastructure can now run securely within vendors like AWS or Azure.
 As is the case across most other industries, the cloud will likely become the de facto solution for telehealth as well.